Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

-During the many years Lincoln practiced law on the Eighth Judicial Circuit in Illinois, he often visited this building.
+During the many years Lincoln practiced law on the old Eighth Judicial Circuit in Illinois, he often visited this building.
 Completed in 1845, it is a typical example of classical architecture.
 This restored building and the one in Mt.
 Pulaski are the only two original courthouses remaining from the time Lincoln rode this circuit.
-An additional courthouse has been preserved in Beardstown, which was not part of the circuit.
+An additional courthouse has been preserved in Beardstown, which was outside the boundaries of the Eighth circuit.

 You can reach the site from Route 116, about 14 miles northeast of Peoria.
 You'll find it on the town square facing the band stand.
+Be sure to stop in the square to see the Lincoln statue grouping by John McClarey, which recalls Lincoln and the Melissa Goings case.
 Lincoln started trying cases here when the building was new and he was still associated with his second law partner, Stephen Logan.
 Work in county courthouses like Metamora was the heart of Lincoln's law practice, and traveling the circuit took him away from his Springfield home for several months each year.

 © Abraham Lincoln Online

 Upstairs you can see the restored courtroom, jury room and judge's chambers.
 The courtroom, which features original flooring and period furnishings, has been restored to its 1845 appearance.
 The judge's bench is unsually high, with a short flight of stairs on each side.